Lab 6 : Timer Interrupt and C Code

 __asm volatile (" mov r0, #1 ");

-4. Build and create the dissambly code (or from the dissambly view window during debug).
-Find the inline assembly code that you wrote.
+Question 1: Find the inline assembly code mov r0, #1 from Step 4 from the disassembly view.
 Take a screenshot of it and confirm that the C-code and the assembly code are the same.
-Paste your result into the Post-Lab question on blackboard.

 5. You can also write multi-line inline assembly code as below.
 As the __asm function is a direct replicate of what you wrote into assembly, you'll need to use newline character to specify a newline in assembly.
 You can also align your C-code to make it more readable.

-__asm volatile (" mov r1, #1 \n"
+__asm volatile (" mov r0, #1 \n"

 " mov r3, #0x75 ");